 "Feed a cold, starve a fever."
 Many people have heard of this saying, but few really know if there's any truth to it.

-The best thing to do when you have a fever or a cold is to drink plenty of fluids.
+The best thing to do when you have a fever or a cold is to drink plenty of fluids to stay hydrated.
 If you aren't hungry, then don't worry about eating.
 As long as you are drinking enough fluids, you should be fine without eating much for a few days.

 A few things to keep in mind about eating and drinking when you are sick:

 - Drink more than you usually do.
-Keep a strong focus on getting lots of fluids, even if you don't feel thirsty.
+Focus on getting lots of fluids, even if you don't feel thirsty.
 You can get dehydrated more easily if you have a fever and if you are really congested with a cold, drinking more will help the mucus drain more easily.

 - Drink water or juice.
 Sports drinks are OK, and many people like the fact that they replace electrolytes.
 But, for the most part, people with fevers or colds don't run a risk of major electrolyte imbalance unless they are vomiting or have severe diarrhea.